 Painting and sealing burlap

-To paint and seal the burlap cover I used black and white craft paint mixed with matt Mod Podge.
-The paint adds color while the Mod Podge creates a waterproof layer which should protect the “burlapped” holder.
+To paint and seal the burlap cover, I used black and white craft paint mixed with matte Mod Podge.
+The paint adds color, while the Mod Podge creates a waterproof layer that should protect the “burlapped” holder from unintentional splatter.

 If you like the idea of making an eco-friendly burlap paintbrush holder, don’t forget to pin it for later.